latanas/moonsprite/README.md

 # Project "Weather Ready or Not"
-DES310 was a game development module at Abertay University.
-We worked as team "Moonsprite" to create the serious game "Weather Ready or Not" in Unity Engine.
+This project was a game development module at Abertay University.
+We worked together as team "Moonsprite" to dcreate the serious game "Weather Ready or Not" in Unity Engine.
 In this game you try help a town prepare for a dangerous storm.
 This was based on client proposal by British Red Cross.

 ## The Moonsprite Team